 READY and forward!

 The Army holds dear the value of selfless service, where you put the needs of others before your own.
-We were constantly reminded that we succeed as a team, not as an individual.
+We were regularly reminded that we succeed as a team, not as an individual.
 This is the essence of public service, fulfilling the needs of the team—the community.
 It’s a job that’s never complete, never gets easier, and is never the same from one day to the next.

-Because of that, I’ve become well-versed in governing: responding to the needs of the community and using the resources of government to find solutions.
+Through my experience, I’ve become well-versed in governing: responding to the needs of the community and using the resources of government to find solutions.
 Being mayor, particularly of a city with the scale and expectations of Naperville, requires someone who is no novice to the task.
 I’ve prepared for Naperville’s challenges and I’m committed to seeing the work get done.

 Each of my credentials show that my career has been dedicated to service: